zee-ahmed/weatherbit-go/README.md

 The API endpoints currently supported by the Go API wrapper matches the endpoints supported by the [Python API wrapper](https://github.com/weatherbit/weatherbit-python).

-The Go program takes three criteria:
+The Go program has three requirements:

 | Criterion                                            | Name          |
 | ------                                               |:------------- |